DIGITALIS Overview Information

 Some "water pills" that can deplete potassium include chlorothiazide (Diuril), chlorthalidone (Thalitone), furosemide (Lasix), hydrochlorothiazide (HCTZ, HydroDiuril, Microzide), and others.

-The appropriate dose of digitalis depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for digitalis.
+The appropriate dose of foxglove depends on several factors such as the user's age, health, and several other conditions.
+At this time there is not enough scientific information to determine an appropriate range of doses for foxglove.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
 Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.